MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 };
 ```

-If the callback returns `true` you must obtain user permission, and message the SDK with the result using the following API.
+If the callback returns `true`, you must obtain user permission and message the SDK with the result using the following API:

 ```csharp
 // Depending on the user's choice, call Crashes.NotifyUserConfirmation() with the right value.